-Harmful Algal Blooms (HAB) Event Response: Responding to Paralytic Shellfish Poisoning Outbreaks in Alaska
+Harmful Algal Blooms Event Response: Responding to Paralytic Shellfish Poisoning Outbreaks in Alaska

-We helped Alaska state regulators, the shellfish industry, and community leaders initiate routine, rapid screening of noncommercial shellfish for PSP toxins in southeast Alaska.
-We also worked with NOAA’s weather service to help Alaskan health officials broadcast PSP-related warnings.
+We helped Alaska state regulators, the shellfish industry, and community leaders initiate routine, rapid screening of noncommercial shellfish in southeast Alaska for paralytic shellfish poisoning (PSP) toxins.
+We also worked with NOAA’s Weather Service to help Alaska's health officials broadcast PSP-related warnings.

 Why We Care